-- 68 For the purposes of these articles, a "special resolution" means a resolution passed by 75% or more of the votes cast on the resolution at a general meeting, providing proper notice of the meeting and of the intention to propose the resolution has been given in accordance with articles 59 to 67. - 69 For the avoidance of doubt, the reference in article 68 to a 75% majority relates only to the number of votes cast in favour of the resolution as compared with the total number of votes cast in relation to the resolution; and accordingly no account shall be taken of abstentions or members absent from the meeting.
+For the purposes of these articles, a "special resolution" means a resolution passed by 75% or more of the votes cast on the resolution at a general meeting, providing proper notice of the meeting and of the intention to propose the resolution has been given in accordance with articles 59 to 67.

+- For the avoidance of doubt, the reference in article 68 to a 75% majority relates only to the number of votes cast in favour of the resolution as compared with the total number of votes cast in relation to the resolution; and accordingly no account shall be taken of abstentions or members absent from the meeting. - 70 In addition to the matters expressly referred to elsewhere in these articles, the provisions of the Companies Act allow the company, by special resolution, - (a) to alter its name; - (b) to alter any provision of these articles or adopt new articles of association; - (c) to expel a member in terms of Article 49; and - (d) to wind up the company in terms of Articles 186 to 191 - If the company is a charity, amendments to the objects of the company (as set out in article 4) will require the prior consent of OSCR; and OSCR's prior consent is also required in relation to any change of name.
+In addition other changes to these articles shall be notified to OSCR.

+72 If:

-- 70 In addition to the matters expressly referred to elsewhere in these articles, the provisions of the Companies Act allow the company, by special resolution, - (a) to alter its name; or - (b) to alter any provision of these articles or adopt new articles of association. - 71 If the company is a charity, amendments to the objects of the company (as set out in article 4) will require the prior consent of OSCR; and OSCR's prior consent is also required in relation to any change of name. - 72 If: - (a) the company is a community body (as defined in article 2) and (i) it has registered a community interest in land under Part 2 of the Land Reform (Scotland) Act 2003 and remains so registered, or (ii) has bought land under Part 2 of the Land Reform (Scotland) Act 2003 any part of which remains in its ownership; or - (b) the company is a Part 3A community body or Part 5 community body (in each case, as defined in article 2) and has bought land under Part 3A of the Land Reform (Scotland) Act 2003 or Part 5 of the Land Reform (Scotland) 2016 any part of which remains in its ownership, the company must give written notice to the Scottish Ministers of any amendments to the articles of association of the company as soon as possible after such amendments take effect; and that requirement shall also apply in the context of any application to Scottish Ministers (where a determination has not yet been made by Scottish Ministers) under any of the legislation referred to above, if amendments are made to the version of the articles of association which was previously submitted to Scottish Ministers in connection with that application.
+- (a) the company is a community body (as defined in article 2) and (i) it has registered a community interest in land under Part 2 of the Land Reform (Scotland) Act 2003 and remains so registered, or (ii) has bought land under Part 2 of the Land Reform (Scotland) Act 2003 any part of which remains in its ownership; or - (b) the company is a Part 3A community body or Part 5 community body (in each case, as defined in article 2) and has bought land under Part 3A of the Land Reform (Scotland) Act 2003 or Part 5 of the Land Reform (Scotland) 2016 any part of which remains in its ownership, the company must give written notice to the Scottish Ministers of any amendments to the articles of association of the company as soon as possible after such amendments take effect; and that requirement shall also apply in the context of any application to Scottish Ministers (where a determination has not yet been made by Scottish Ministers) under any of the legislation referred to above, if amendments are made to the version of the articles of association which was previously submitted to Scottish Ministers in connection with that application.